This is a development website. None of this content is final. Please visit our current website at https://vcrma.org

 Habitat

-During the winter, the fish hibernate in the lower water depths, and reappear in late spring when water temperature becomes warmer.
+During the winter, the fish hibernate in the lower water depths and reappear in late spring when water temperature becomes warmer.
 The fish prefer sunlit areas of the pond and do not thrive in a heavily shaded pond.

-Advantages of Using Mosquito fish Over Other Fish In Water Sources
+Advantages of Using Mosquito Fish over Other Fish In Water Sources

 • Gambusia are specific to consuming mosquito larvae.
 This is due to their upturned mouths naturally adapted for this purpose.